Used Car Buying Tips...

 3. Explore Online Dealerships Too

 Modern online retailers like CarMax and Carvana have changed the game.
-They offer:
+They offer huge nationwide inventories, transparent pricing, and often include short-term warranties or return windows.

 4. Always Get a Pre-Purchase Inspection